Job Training for Youth

 MOED partners with local organizations that offer proven workforce development programs for young people ages 17-24.
 Each program provides a small, nurturing learning environment with qualified staff to assist with life skills, employability skills, occupational skills training, and career development.

-CAREER ACADEMY is an alternative public high school providing academic, youth development and career awareness services to students in Baltimore City.
+CAREER ACADEMY is an alternative public high school providing academic, youth development and workforce training to students in Baltimore City.

 Contact: Darrell White 410-396-7454; 101 West 24th Street, Baltimore, MD 21218